solidi/writing/64-the-not-so-small-things-of-developing-software.md

 **Scripting things remain essential for automation** - writing manual instructions is a step toward automation.
 I've achieved this by [do-nothing scripting](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/), a great way to capture actions performed in an environment.
 Taking the scripts I wrote, I'll hammer them into a future pipeline to build software in continuous integration later.

 **A route to innovation is through tooling** - creating tools for software engineers is a perfect environment to develop novel solutions to common problems.
 Tooling demands invention since it's hermetic to a problem that needs solving.
-Interestingly, since the tool's focus is the immediate resolution of someone's pain, there is a higher chance of discovering an untried solution.
+Interestingly, since the tool's focus is on the immediate resolution of someone's pain, there is a higher chance of discovering an untried solution.

 **Naming and grouping things remain complicated** - aliasing software components requires a choice of [cute](https://ntietz.com/blog/name-your-projects-cutesy-things/) versus descriptive.
 I've participated in teams of senior engineers where services are tagged "[creatively](https://dev.to/solidi/the-next-fantastic-software-project-code-name-bbd)."
 While labeling does not have an answer, organizing those names is clear.
 [Grouping by concern](https://twitter.com/housecor/status/1603428432091701252), not by type, is an excellent strategy to keep my sanity in check.